optuna/optuna/docs/source/reference/samplers/index.rst

     From another perspective, with the exception of :class:`~optuna.samplers.NSGAIISampler`, all time complexity is written for single-objective optimization.

     (**): The budget depends on the number of parameters and the number of objectives.

+    (***): This time complexity assumes that the number of population size :math:`p` and the number of parallelization are regular.
+    This means that the number of parallelization should not exceed the number of population size :math:`p`.

 .. note::
     For float, integer, or categorical parameters, see :ref:`configurations` tutorial.